bunsenmcdubbs/bunsenmcdubbs.github.io/README.md

 ## Typography

  - FontAwesome is used for the icons on the home page.
- - Open Sans and Merriweather are hosted on Google Fonts.
+ - Open Sans and Lora are hosted on Google Fonts.

 ## Blog Posts